Menachem Mendel Schneerson: Illness and death

-Following age-old Jewish tradition that the resting place of a tzadik is holy, Schneerson's gravesite is viewed by many as a sacred site.
+Following age-old Jewish tradition that the grave of a tzadik is holy, Schneerson's gravesite is viewed by many as a sacred site.
 It has been described by Yedioth Ahronoth as "the American Western Wall", where thousands of Jews go to pray each week.
 Many more send faxes and e-mails with requests for prayers to be read at the gravesite.

-U.S. President Donald Trump visited the Ohel of the Rebbe in 2024.
+Many famous people have visited the Ohel of the Rebbe, notable among them are Argentina's president Javier Milei, Ben Shapiro, Eric Adams, Robert F. Kennedy, Lamar Odom, Naomi Campbell Kirsten Gillibrand, Jared Kushner, Ivanka Trump and president Donald Trump.

 Wills

 Schneerson died without naming a successor as leader of the Chabad-Lubavitch dynasty, causing controversy within Chabad about Schneerson's will.
 He did, however, write one legal will, which was signed before witnesses, whereby he transferred stewardship of all the major Chabad institutions as well as all his possessions to Agudas Chasidei Chabad.

 Another will, no executed copies of which are known to be in existence, named three senior Chabad rabbis as directors of Agudas Chasidei Chabad.